epoch-research/epoch-website/_blog/2022-06-06-grokking-bioanchors.md

 *You can play with the diagrams [here](https://docs.google.com/presentation/d/1eXutGC7VJ6Dig6wjqHVa44XYTtUllX6ZOrJJv1S1JZ4/edit) (the boxes link to the corresponding part of the report).
 These were rather clunkily put together using Google Slides – if you have any suggestions for better software that’s good for making these diagrams, I’d love to hear it!*

 ---

-[^1]: *Green boxes correspond to inputs, red boxes are assumptions or limitations, and blue boxes are classed as “other”*
+[^1]: Green boxes correspond to inputs, red boxes are assumptions or limitations, and blue boxes are classed as “other”.

 [^2]: By “AI Safety”, I am referring generally to work that helps reduce global catastrophic risks from advanced AI systems, which includes both AI governance and technical AI safety.

 [^3]: In general, it is not necessarily the case that these transformative effects need to be precipitated by a *single* model, although making this assumption is arguably still a good proxy for when we might see transformative impacts from multiple AI systems.
 The report also gives a more precise definition of “impact” in terms of [GWP](https://en.wikipedia.org/wiki/Gross_world_product), but my impression is that the heavy lifting assumption-wise is done by the bioanchors, rather than the precise definition of TAI.
 That is, I suspect the same bioanchors would’ve been used with somewhat different definitions of TAI.